-Alissa Bell, Visual Arts: Art History major.
+Alissa Bell, Visual Arts: Art History.
 "Staging the Rococo: Intermediality, Theatricality and Spectacle in the Work of Jean-Honore′ Fragonard" (Sponsored by Professor Nancy Demerdash-Fatemi)

-Courtney Brindisi, Sociology and Anthropology major.
+Courtney Brindisi, Sociology and Anthropology.
 "I Keep It To Myself Because It Is Weird: Managing The Stigma Of Seeing A Ghost" (Sponsored by Professor Dan Renfrow)

-Aaliyah Grandy, Biochemistry and Molecular Biology major.
+Aaliyah Grandy, Biochemistry and Molecular Biology.
 "Effects of S-nitrosation on Peroxidase Pathways in Brassica rapa" (Sponsored by Professor Lindsay Burwell)